okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 #### Example of the sign-in page with Identity Provider links

-Screenshot from the sample application showing the Facebook and Google identity providers.
+The following sample application form shows the Facebook and Google IdP sign-in options.

 <div class="common-image-format common-image-format-vertical-margin">